-A remastered version of one of the most underrated rail shooters of all time Rez Infinite is absolutely stunning on the PlayStation 4, with its gloriously weird visuals displayed at 1080p resolution in 60 frames per second.
+A remastered version of one of the most underrated rail shooters of all time Rez Infinite is absolutely stunning on the PS4, with its gloriously weird visuals displayed at 1080p resolution in 60 frames per second.
 The music-basic shooting is addictive enough to keep you glued to your screen for hours, and the songs are sure to get stuck in your head.

 Killzone: Shadow Fall